-Prudential Buildings, 138–142 Holborn, EC1, London, United Kingdom where he lived
+Prudential Buildings, 138–142 Holborn, EC1, London, United Kingdom where they lived

 Charles Dickens 1812-1870 spent his last night in Portsmouth here on 25th May 1866 in the Pier Hotel

-Southsea Terrace, Portsmouth, United Kingdom where he stayed
+Southsea Terrace, Portsmouth, United Kingdom where they stayed

 Where the civic centre now stands was the Swinton Moral and Industrial School set up by the Manchester Poor Law Union.
 'Union' was the name given to groups of parishes which had joined together to provide workhouses.
 The Manchester Union was one of the first to set up a large separate institution for pauper children.
 Charles Dickens himself visited the school in 1850 and said that it could easily be mistaken for a duke's country seat.
 He called it a pauper's palace.
 Swinton Industrial School Opened in 1846 - Closed 1925 'The Pauper's Palace' also locally known as "The Bastille"

-Chorley Road, Swinton, United Kingdom where he was
+Chorley Road, Swinton, United Kingdom where they was

 The Lion.
 Dating from before 1618, the premier coaching on the London-Holyhead route.
 Famous visitors include Charles Dickens, Paganini, William IV, Jenny Lind, D'Quincy, Madame Tussaud, Disraeli.
 Particular features of note include Adam Ballroom & Tapestry Lounge

-Wyle Cop, Shrewsbury, United Kingdom where he visited
+Wyle Cop, Shrewsbury, United Kingdom where they visited

-Fort Road, Broadstairs, United Kingdom where he was
+Fort Road, Broadstairs, United Kingdom where they was

 Charles Dickens's Wine Cellar The wine cellar used by Charles Dickens during his time at Doughty Street has been restored and refitted with the financial assistance of national wine merchants Peter Dominic.

-48 Doughty Street, London, United Kingdom where he was
+Charles Dickens Museum, 48 Doughty Street, London, United Kingdom where they was